Longevity Risk and Retirement Planning

 Some products (longevity annuities) explicitly aim at the risk that you live a long life.
 However, I like to think of income annuities (SPIAs and the like), not as longevity annuities, as they are not focused on long-term (inflation-adjusted) income.
 Rather, longevity annuities provide money at a certain point in the future and plan to meet inflation-linked targets.

 There are many ways to address longevity risk.
 First, let’s look at some products.

 2016 Kitces predicted that a longevity annuity would become a standard planning tool.
 While this is yet to happen, more and more academic research points out that annuities do better for most folks than bonds do.
 That is, you can use annuities as a bond replacement for a portion of the bonds in your asset allocation, and because of mortality credits, you have increased odds of success and may even leave more to your heirs.
 You need to invest in stocks and decrease your allocation to bonds due to the annuity.

 Which annuities are longevity annuities?

 Deferred income annuities are good annuities!
-They are simple (not complex), inexpensive (not fee laden), and easy to shop for.
-But unfortunately, all of this means that insurance salespeople don’t like to offer them because they don’t make much money off them.
+They are simple (not complex), inexpensive (not fee-laden), and easy to shop for.
+Unfortunately, all of this means that insurance salespeople don’t like to offer them because they don’t make much money off them.

 Qualified Longevity Annuity Contracts are good annuities too!
 These are like DIAs in your 401k or IRA.
 However, they come with some extra whistles.
 Please read more about these products to understand them.